postmanlabs/postman-collection-code-generators/README.md

   - [License](#license)

 ## Getting Started
-To get started on you local machine.
+To get started on your local machine.
 ```bash
 $ git clone https://github.com/postmanlabs/postman-code-generators.git
 ```

 ## Prerequisite
-To run any of the postman-code-generators, ensure that you have NodeJS >= v12.
-A copy of the NodeJS installable can be downloaded from https://nodejs.org/en/download/package-manager.
+To run any of the postman-collection-code-generators, ensure that you have NodeJS >= v12.
+A copy of the NodeJS installable can be downloaded [here] (https://nodejs.org/en/download/package-manager.
+)
 ## Usage
-### Using postman-code-generators as a Library
+### Using postman-collection-code-generators as a Library
-There are three functions that are exposed in postman-code-generators: getLanguageList, getSDKOptions & generate.
+There are three functions that are exposed in postman-collection-code-generators: getLanguageList, getSDKOptions & generate.

 #### getLanguageList